A visa is required. We can assist in processing this document.

 Although it's electronically linked to your passport, we suggest travelers print this confirmation and keep a copy of it with your passport.

-No. Upon approval, we will email your the ETA is PDF format.
+No. Upon approval, we will send you your ETA via email in PDF format.

 The following nationalities are eligible for a Tourist ETA: